-The Centre is founded on experimental archaeology and all visitors are invited to test and experience a range of activities following the demonstrations by our Iron Age team.
+Much of our work is founded on experimental archaeology and all visitors are invited to test and experience a range of hands-on ancient crafts with the help of our Iron Age Interpreters.

 Grain Grinding.
-Loch Tay's early crannog farmers grew spelt, emmer wheat and barley.
-They ground their grain by rubbing a small rounded stone against a large flatter stone called a saddle quern.
-After years of rubbing the larger stone inevitably became worn and dipped, resembling the shape of a horse saddle.
+Loch Tay's early crannog farmers grew spelt wheat, emmer wheat and barley.
+They gound their grain by rubbing a small rounded stone against a large flatter one called a saddle quern.
+Children love grinding their own grain when they visit.

-If you do manage to make fire, treat yourself to one of our trophy ‘I Made Fire At The Scottish Crannog Centre’ mugs in the giftshop as a lasting memory of your hard-work and effort.
+If you do manage to make fire, why not treat yourself to an 'I Made Fire!' mug from our gift shop as a lasting memory of your hard-work and effort!

 For details of special events based on our crafts and technologies, please see our Special Events.